sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 The workflow performs the following steps:

-- Reads the dataset from a tab separated file.
+- Reads in the dataset from a tab separated file.
 - Applies StringIndexer on the field "intl_plan".
 - Applies VectorAssembler on the fields we want to model on.
 - Splits the dataset into (.8, .2).